ackrep-org/irk-fzf/README.md

 ### Preparation

+- On Windows:
+    - Install the vs-code-extension "tatosjb.fuzzy-search".
+It is shipped with the fzf-executables for all major platforms.
+- On Unix-based systems:
     - Install the fuzzy-finder command line utility [*fzf*](https://github.com/junegunn/fzf?tab=readme-ov-file#installation).
-- Depending on your installation method it might be necessary to manually add the installation path (e.g. `/c/Users/your_user_name/.fzf/bin`) to the `PATH` environment variable.
+    - Depending on your installation method it might be necessary to manually add the installation path to the `PATH` environment variable.
     - Make sure that `fzf` is an executable command: Open a new terminal in vscode and run `fzf --version`.
 This should return a version string.

-- Alternatively: Install the vs-code-extension "tatosjb.fuzzy-search".
-It is shipped with the fzf-executables for all major platforms.
+    - If this causes problems you can also install the above mentioned extension.

 ### Install the extension via `.vsix` file in VS Code